daedaleanai/libsupcxx/README.md

 This distribution provides a convenience shell script that can help with the building and installation process of the cross-compiler itself.
-Run something like the command below to build it for the desired platform.
+Run something like the command below to build it for the desired architecture.

-    ./build-cross-compiler.sh <installation-path> <platform>
+    ./build-cross-compiler.sh <installation-path> <architecture>

-Currently supported platforms are:
+Currently supported architectures are:

  * `i686-elf`
  * `x86_64-elf`